rai-n/AWS-Cloud-Practitioner/7. Deployment & Management infra/Notes.md

 * Define cloud infrastructure using familiar language like JS/TS, Python, Java, etc.
 * Code is compiled into Cloud Formation template (YAML OR JSON)
 * Can deploy infrastructure and application runtime together
-1. Good for lambda fuunctions and docker containers in ECS/ EKS
+1. Good for lambda functions and docker containers in ECS/ EKS